 Grilled Fruit and Vegetable Skewers

-Just like shrimp skewers, fruit and veggie skewers make it even easier to grill more of your summer favorites with less of the mess.
+Just like shrimp skewers, fruit and veggie skewers make it even easier to grill more of your summer favorites with less of a mess.
 Bell peppers, slices of zucchini, and chunks of pineapple all become easier to manage on the grill when they are threaded together on a skewer.

-If you run out of skewers (like I do when I make this with small shrimp) you can keep your pineapple in spears, grilling first and chopping into chunks second.
+If you run out of skewers (like I do when I make this with small shrimp), you can keep your pineapple in spears, grilling first and chopping into chunks second.